gzowski/fragaria-27/README.md

 * Fits into an iphone 13/14 Pro Max case
 * 4 mounting screws for custom case designs

+* Currently working on a one handed keyboard mode using chord

 ## Parts
 | Part | Quantity     | Description                |
 | :-------- | :------- | :------------------------- |